 I had several candidate images but I selected an image I took in Nuweiba last year… Since there were a lot of lionfish and a big school of bait-fish hanging around, I’d tried to capture An Image Similar To Those Which Alex Tattersall Had So Much Success With.

-So, I’ve ended up with an image I quite like but not really similar to what I set out to achieve.
-Having said that, I enjoyed the process of manipulating the image and I learned a lot in the process.
-I don’t think I’ll be doing it with all my photos just yet but it’s a useful tool to have for the future.
+So, I’ve ended up with an image I quite like but not really similar to what I set out to acheive.
+I enjoyed the process of manipulating the image but I don’t think I’ll be doing it with all my photos just yet….
+There is far too little time in the day for that kind of thing!

 Hope you like the image as much as I do and if you voted for it at the BSoUP meeting this month, then I thank you!! 🙂